-What the optometrist is looking for during the assessment
+What is the optometrist is looking for during the assessment?

 Babies can't speak.
 How do you test their vision?

-Optometrists have the clinical background and expertise necessary to provide eye and vision assessments for any non-verbal patients, including infants.
-The optometrist is looking for answers to the same questions you are:
+Optometrists have the clinical background and expertise necessary to provide eye and vision assessments fo non-verbal patients, including infants.
+The optometrist is looking for answers to the same questions you likely have:

 - Does the patient history suggest a problem?